User Guide

 Copernicus (ECMWF)

-Data from the Copernicus Climate Data Store (CDS) and the Atmosphere Data Store (ADS) requires a free account with the European Centre for Medium-Range Weather Forecasts (ECMWF).
+Data from the Copernicus Climate Data Store (CDS), the Atmosphere Data Store (ADS) and Copernicus DEM - Global and European Digital Elevation Model require a free account with the European Centre for Medium-Range Weather Forecasts (ECMWF).
+For ADS and CDS you need to create token and save them to the framework.
+For DEM you need to save your credentials to the secret_folder.

 1. Create an ECMWF account at ecmwf.int